SomeRandomGuy45/Project_Rhythm/README.md

 3. imgui SFML
 4. sol2

-After buliding make sure you clone songs, font, and assets to the bulid location.
+After buliding make sure you clone songs, font, assets, and etc to the bulid location.